 A hotel sales manager also sells prospective and current guests on the hotel's services, such as dining options, swimming pools, and exercise rooms, and notifies them of room upgrades.
 Possessing complete knowledge of all of the services the hotel offers is important for making a successful sale.

 Many hotel sales managers start in hotel support positions then receive promotions after having been with the company for some time.
 Hotel sale managers have the option of venturing into public relations, marketing, or convention sales within the hotel industry.
 Upscale and luxury hotels typically require a college degree and extensive experience in hospitality.

 Working irregular and long hours on both weekends and evenings are commonly required of hotel sales managers.
 Sometimes, they have to work longer than the traditional 40-hour week.
 Traveling locally, regionally, and nationally to meet with prospective guests and other sales managers to discuss business is often necessary.
 Transfers from one office to another are also common in this career, so hotel sales managers should be comfortable with relocating if needed.

 Employers look for hotel sales managers that are flexible, decisive, motivated, reliable, and creative.
 Due to the potential pressure to generate sales, hotel sales managers should be able to handle and manage stress appropriately.
 Creating and maintaining mutually beneficial relationships with customers can clinch sales and lead to repeat business.

 Salary Info and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), lodging managers earned a median annual salary of $46,830 in May 2013.
-The employment of all lodging managers is projected to grow very little, if at all, between 2012 and 2022, per the BLS.
+According to the BLS, lodging managers earned a median annual salary of $49,720 in May 2015.
+The employment of all lodging managers is projected to grow 8% between 2014 and 2024, per the BLS.